thierrydecker/myason/README.md

 ### Writer

-The writers are in charge of inserting the records in the Sqlite database.
+The writers are in charge of inserting the records in the InfluxDB TSDB.

 ### Messenger